📢 FREE WEBINAR - Maximizing Your U.S. Retirement Accounts While Overseas | Sept 25th, 2025 | 7PM (Lisbon Time)

 Events during fall in Portugal

-Of course, fall can’t compete with summer with all its music festivals and traditional events during the months – but this season isn’t boring at all either.
+Of course, fall can’t compete with summer with all its music festivals and traditional events during the months, but the season is far from dull.
+Even though summer in Portugal is the busiest time, fall also offers its own traditions and festivals to enjoy.

-There’s always plenty to do, new food to try out, and places to explore with your loved ones.
+There’s always plenty to do, new places to explore, and great spots to wine and dine with your loved ones.
 Halloween arrives soon after fall starts, and you can make some amazing memories sharing this holiday with your new friends and neighbors.

 You probably know that Portuguese people are very hospitable and welcoming, so even if you’re spending these months away from your family back home, you’ll still have a friend or two to share this beautiful time with.